jakemac53/docs/1.0/docs/devguide/data-binding.md

 ### Dependent properties in computed bindings {#dependent-properties}

-Arguments to computing functions may be _dependent properties_, which include any of argument types supported by the `observers` object:
+Arguments to computing functions may be _dependent properties_, which include any of argument types supported by the `@Observe` object:

 *   simple properties on the current scope
 *   [paths to subproperties](properties.html#observing-path-changes)